Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 In the same way that Matrix-M has shown benefit by simply swapping adjuvants.

-This also creates a mechanism for fighting persistent virus when we combine the antigen targeting conserved epitopes and the adjuvant effect that increases the breadth of your antibodies.
+This also creates a mechanism for fighting persistent viruses when we combine the antigen-targeting conserved epitopes and the adjuvant effect that increases the breadth of your antibodies.
 Or at least, that’s what I told the FDA that ultimately opened up access.
 The theory has advanced a lot in 18 months.

 So far, it seems to check out… with some limits.

-It really shows that this represents significant increases in our ability to not only make safer, but better vaccines too… and this antigen is like the Ferrari of antigen.
+It really shows that this represents significant increases in our ability to not only make safer but better vaccines too… and this antigen is like the Ferrari of antigens.

-It seems that our immune system responds better to less antigen in the vaccine overall, but instead, having more spike protein on the individual parts of antigen.
+It seems that our immune system responds better to less antigen in the vaccine overall but instead more spike protein on the individual parts of antigen.

 Recombinant… just like two variants creating a new one, is all the parts of spike protein recombined into a new spike protein, but without the furin cleavage site.